Elections in the Croatian Democratic Union

 Since its founding in 1989, elections within the Croatian Democratic Union were held numerous times.

 2002 leadership election

 The Croatian Democratic Union controversial 2002 leadership election was held on 21 April 2002.
-Besides the incumbent party leader and former Prime Minister Ivo Sanader, two other candidates were running: Ivić Pašalić, former advisor of Croatian President Tuđman and Maja Freundlich, journalist and vice-president of CDU.
+Besides the incumbent party leader and former Prime Minister Ivo Sanader, two other candidates were running: Ivić Pašalić, former advisor of Croatian President Tuđman and Maja Freundlich, journalist and vice-president of HDZ.

 Ivo Sanader won the elections with 51 percent of the votes, Ivić Pašalić finished second with 47 percent of votes, and Maja Freundlich was last, with 2 percent.

+Sanader was first elected party chairman in April 2000.
+His goal was to transform HDZ into a modern conservative party.
+His course was challenged by Pašalić, who accused Sanader of having betrayed the legacy of the party’s founder and Croatia’s first president Franjo Tuđman.

+In June 2002 Pašalić was expelled from the party, for damaging the party’s image and reputation.

 2012 leadership election

 The Croatian Democratic Union 2012 leadership election was held on 20 and 21 May 2012 after the party's defeat in the 2011 general election.
 Besides the incumbent party leader and former Prime Minister Jadranka Kosor, four other candidates were running: Milan Kujundžić, former Minister of Health Darko Milinović, former Minister of the Interior Tomislav Karamarko and former Deputy Prime Minister Domagoj Ivan Milošević.
 Karamarko won in the second ballot with 971 delegate votes.